XSLiuLab/tumor-immunogenicity-score/README.md

 Other resource are available as supplementary files/tables of paper.

 >NOTE: The code are not tidy, which means you cannot run automatically to reproduce all results (include figures and tables) of paper.
 If you are really interested in reproducing such a result, please run code one by one, read comments carefully and check input of code required.
 If you have any question, please open an issue or email to us.

+## Reference

+If you use results from this work, please cite it.

+*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction* (**Under Review**)